GSA/smartpay-website/src/content/about/statistics-and-reports.md

 ---
 title: Statistics and Reports
 description: "We offer statistics and monthly reporting on spend, transactions, and the number of account holders."
+intro: "We offer statistics and monthly reporting on spend, transactions, and the number of account holders."
 order: 7
 category: about
 tags: